dnovischi/jetson-tutorials/jetson-nano-realsense-notetic-ubuntu-18-04-install.md

 ## Run Realsense ROS Warpper

-1. If the all the step above succeded, plug-in the Realsense into an USB 3.2 port of the Jetson Nano. `dmesg` should output something similar to:
+1. If the all the steps above succeded, plug-in the Realsense into an USB 3.2 port of the Jetson Nano.
+The `dmesg` command should output something similar to:

 ```bash
 [23724.629063] usb 2-1: new SuperSpeed USB device number 4 using tegra-xusb